-New approaches to health service delivery were particularly important in post-colonial countries in Africa in the 1960s and 1970s, as well as in newly established centrally planned economies.
-In the 1970s and 1980s, there was a proliferation of government CHW programs at national scale in countries such as Indonesia, India, Nepal, Tanzania, Zimbabwe, Malawi, Mozambique, Nicaragua and Honduras, as well as in other Latin American countries.
+New approaches to health service delivery were particularly important in postcolonial countries in Africa in the 1960s and 1970s, as well as in newly established centrally planned economies.
+In the 1970s and 1980s, there was a proliferation of government CHW programs at national scale in countries such as Indonesia, India, Nepal, Zimbabwe, Tanzania, Malawi, Mozambique, Nicaragua, and Honduras, as well as in other Latin American countries.
 During the same period, there was also the beginning of smaller CHW programs operated by nongovernmental organizations (NGOs) in many low-income countries around the world.

-In the 1980s, it was becoming apparent that a number of large-scale programs were encountering serious difficulties due to inadequate training, insufficient remuneration or incentives, along with insufficient continuing education, supervisory support, integration with the health system, logistical support for supplies and medicines, and acceptance by higher-level health care providers.
+In the 1980s, it was becoming apparent that a number of large-scale programs were encountering serious difficulties due to inadequate training and insufficient remuneration or incentives, along with insufficient continuing education, supervisory support, integration with the health system, logistical support for supplies and medicines, and acceptance by higher-level health care providers.
 Furthermore, in many CHW programs, political favoritism led to the selection and training of individuals who were not well-motivated or suited for the role of CHW.
-A series of publications in the late 1980s brought attention to these issues, but they expressed optimism that these problems could be overcome without a major setback to the global PHC and CHW movements.21-23 contributed to this faltering.
-The global oil crisis of the 1970s led to a global recession and a debt crisis for many developing countries in the 1980s.
+A series of publications in the late 1980s brought attention to these issues, but they expressed optimism that these problems could be overcome without a major setback to the global PHC and CHW movements.21-23 debt crisis for many developing countries in the 1980s.
 Governments were forced by international donors, most notably the World Bank, to embrace free market reforms and to reduce their public sector financing, including financing for health services.
 Thus, financial resources needed to support new health initiatives, including large-scale CHW programs, were not available.
 The cumulative effect of these shocks led to loss of financial and political support for comprehensive PHC generally, and many CHW programs fell by the wayside.